-6If your vehicle's rear axle is filled with a synthetic rear axle lubricant it is considered lubricated 5 Dana limited-slip axle (M60) requires 8 oz.
-(228 ml) of Additive Friction Modifier XL-3 or equivalent meeting Ford specification EST-M2C118-A.
+5 Dana limited-slip axle (M60) requires 6 oz.
+(177 ml) of Additive Friction Modifier XL-3 or other than the recommended fluid may cause transmission damage.

+equivalent meeting Ford specification EST-M2C118-A.

 for life.
-These lubricants do not need to be checked or changed unless a leak is suspected, service is required or the axle assembly has been submerged in water.
-The axle lubricant should be
+These lubricants do not need to be checked or changed unless a leak is suspected, service 6If your vehicle's rear axle is filled with a synthetic rear axle lubricant it is considered lubricated is required or the axle assembly has been submerged in water.
+The axle lubricant should be changed any time the rear axle has been submerged in water.

-7Fill Dana rear axles to 1/4 inch to 9/16 inch (6 mm to 14 mm) below bottom of fill hole.
+Fill Dana rear axles to 1/4 inch to 9/16 inch (6 mm to 14 mm) below bottom of fill hole.